albertogoffi/toradocu/tutorial/README.md

       ...
    ```

-6. Compile the generated aspects and weave them into the test suite of the system under test
+6. Compile the generated aspects and weave them into the test suite of the system under test:
    ```
    javac -g -cp aspectjrt-1.8.9.jar:src:junit-4.12.jar aspects/Aspect_*.java
    java -cp aspectjtools-1.8.9.jar:aspectjweaver-1.8.9.jar:aspectjrt-1.8.9.jar:src org.aspectj.tools.ajc.Main -inpath aspects:test -outjar weaved_testsuite.jar -showWeaveInfo
    ```
    The AspectJ tool outputs some information starting with `Join point ...`.

-7. Run the test suite augmented with Toradocu's oracles
+7. Run the test suite augmented with Toradocu's oracles:
    ```
    java -cp junit-4.12.jar:hamcrest-core-1.3.jar:src:weaved_testsuite.jar:aspectjrt-1.8.9.jar org.junit.runner.JUnitCore net.ConnectionTest
    ```
-   The test suite execution still terminates with one failure, but this time is referring to a
-   different test case.
-What happened is that fixing the assertions, *Toradocu eliminated the
-   false positive failure* (transformed a false positive into a true negative), and let another
-   test case fail:
+   There are two things to notice about the test results.
+    1. The test that previously failed incorrectly (a false positive alarm)
+       now passes:  Toradocu has corrected the incorrect test.
+    2. A different test fails.
+That test case had been incorrect (a missed
+       alarm or false negative), but the test case is now correct,
+       and its failure indicates a defect in the program under test.

    ```
    There was 1 failure: